Synology Disk Station running DSM 6.0 or above (Manual permission instructions are included for older versions)

 For the Host Name select local from the pull down menu.

 Enter a password you want to use for your database and re-type to confirm.
+You can use special characters but avoid using the following characters: ampersand, single quotes, double quotes or slashes.

 This is the password TNG will use to access the database.
 It IS NOT the MariaDB password.
 You can select Generate to have phpMyAdmin create a password as well.
 Make sure you copy and paste or write down the password somewhere safe.
 You will need it to connect TNG to the database.